Getting help from a credit counsellor

 - years of experience

-The purpose of the training is to provide counsellors with the unique skills required to support consumers in the areas of personal finance, consumer credit, money management and counselling.
+The purpose of the training is to provide counsellors with the unique skills required to help consumers with their personal finances.

 Are you comfortable with the credit counsellor

-If the credit counselling agency seems to fit with your needs, ask to meet with a credit counsellor.
+If the credit counselling agency’s services seems to meet your needs, ask to meet with a credit counsellor.
 This way you can see if it's a good match.
-No reputable credit counselling agency will charge for the first meeting.
+No reputable credit counselling agency will charge you for the first meeting.

-Make sure that you trust the counsellor’s opinion and judgment.
-If you're not comfortable, ask to switch to another counsellor.
+Make sure you trust the counsellor’s opinion and judgment.
+If you're not comfortable, ask for another counsellor.

 Debt management plans